Dundas West station

 Dundas West is a subway station on Line 2 Bloor–Danforth of the Toronto subway in Toronto, Ontario, Canada.
 It is located just north of Bloor Street West at the corner of Dundas Street and Edna Avenue.
 The station is about 200 metres west of Bloor GO Station on the GO Transit Kitchener line and the Union Pearson Express.

-The station, which is the north-western terminus of the 504A King and 505 Dundas streetcar routes, has two streetcar platforms and five bus bays to allow riders to transfer between connecting routes.
+The station, which is the northwestern terminus of the 504A King and 505 Dundas streetcar routes, has two streetcar platforms and five bus bays to allow riders to transfer between connecting routes.
 Wi-Fi service is available at this station.
 A McDonald's restaurant serves the station, with access from both the fare-paid and non-fare-paid areas of the station's upper level, and there is a Gateway Newstand on the mezzanine level.

 Overview

-To the east of the station, the subway runs in a twin bored tunnel until just before the next station (Lansdowne).
+To the east of the station, the subway runs in a twin-bored tunnel until just before the next station (Lansdowne).
 This allowed the tracks to pass underneath nearby railway lines without disturbing them during construction.
 To the west, the tracks follow a short "cut and cover" tunnel before emerging outside at the Dorval Portal.
-Trains run in open-air until they enter Keele Station.
+Trains run in the open air until they enter Keele Station.

-South of the subway platforms, underground, are the four tunnels that comprise the Vincent Subway Yard.
-This station is also home to the Subway Track Maintenance Office, located on the Mezzanine level.
+The four tunnels comprising the Vincent Subway Yard are underground and south of the subway platforms.
+This station also houses the Subway Track Maintenance Office, which is located on the Mezzanine level.

-Nearby landmarks include The Crossways residential and retail complex, Bishop Marrocco/Thomas Merton Catholic Secondary School, The Lithuanian House banquet hall, Roncesvalles and The Junction neighbourhoods.
+Nearby landmarks include the Crossways residential and retail complex, Bishop Marrocco/Thomas Merton Catholic Secondary School, The Lithuanian House banquet hall, Roncesvalles and The Junction neighbourhoods.